magento/devdocs/guides/v1.0/migration/migration-user-guide.md

 2. Run your Magento 2 cron jobs.

 <h2 id="migration-configure">Configuring the migration</h2>
-Before you migrate any data, you must edit `<data migration tool install dir>/etc/<ce-or-ee-version>/<magento-version>/config.xml` to specify at minimum values for the following:
+Before you migrate any data, you must edit `<your Magento 2 install dir>/vendor/magento/data-migration-tool>/etc/<ce-or-ee-version>/<magento-version>/config.xml` to specify at minimum values for the following:

 {% highlight xml %}
 	<source version="1.9.1">